Sofie Junge Pedersen: Club career

+In December 2018, Junge signed for Juventus Women in Italy.
+After four and a half years, she left Juventus in July 2023 and signed for Inter Milan.
+She helped Inter to qualify for UEFA Women's Champions League for the first time in the club's history.
+In June 2025 she departed Milan after two years and signed with Liga F club Badalona.

 International career

 At the inaugural 2008 FIFA U-17 Women's World Cup in New Zealand, Junge Pedersen was part of the Denmark team who won their group before losing 4–0 to eventual champions North Korea in the quarter-final.

 In December 2011, Junge Pedersen scored on her senior international debut, a 4–0 win over Chile in São Paulo.
 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.
 In 2017, she was named in Nils Nielsen's squad for UEFA Women's Euro 2017 which saw her get playing time in the final against the Netherlands following Line Sigvardsen Jensen's ACL injury.

 International goals

 Personal life

 As well as being a footballer, Junge Pedersen is a widely read intellectual who identifies as a socialist.
 In addition to her football career and university studies she undertakes charity and development work in Africa.